eclipse-sumo/sumo/docs/web/docs/Simulation/Basic_Definition.md

 (or **-r** {{DT_Routes}}\[,{{DT_Routes}}]\*).
 As you can see, you can use more than one route file within a single simulation run.

-The routes MUST be sorted.
-The reason is that we want to simulate large road networks with up to millions of routes.
-Using a plain PC this is only possible if you do not keep all routes in memory.
+!!! caution
+    The vehicular elements (trips, vehicles, flows) must be sorted by depart / begin time.

+The reason is that route files are read incrementally to conserve memory and enable large simulations.
 All files given as parameter to **--route-files** {{DT_Routes}}\[,{{DT_Routes}}]\* are read step-wise.
 Starting at the begin time step, new routes are loaded every n time steps for the next n time steps. n may be controlled using the **--route-steps** {{DT_INT}} where <=0 forces [sumo](../sumo.md)/[sumo-gui](../sumo-gui.md) to load the file completely.
 Fetching routes for the next steps only implies that the